Refractive Lens Exchange FAQs

 What are the differences in lenses?

 IOL’s come in many sizes, shapes and materials.
-Each has an unique characteristics and capabilities.
+Each technology has unique characteristics and capabilities.

 Can RLE cure astigmatism?